Skip to main content

 Ginseng

-Italian coffees at breakfast
+Italian coffee at breakfast

 Orzo

-Orzo is the only thing I was allowed to drink as a kid as it’s caffeine free… you can order it in a small or a big cup.
+Orzo is the only thing I was allowed to drink as a kid, as it’s caffeine-free.
+You can order it in a small or a big cup.

 Caffè latte or latte macchiato